ncagle/DNS-over-HTTPS/bisect.md

-Add some notes here about how to bisect

 If something is broken in curl but was working in an older version you can use a technique called bisecting to identify what changes caused the problem.

 The first step is to clone the curl repository, https://github.com/curl/curl.git .
 In the repo the curl releases use tag names in the format `curl-X_XX_X`, eg 7.44.0 is curl-7_44_0.
 Each time you build source from the repository using a different commit you should run buildconf first (./buildconf && ./configure <opts> && make).